patternfly/patternfly-elements/docs/content/theme/writing-web-component-styles.md

 }
 ```

-You can optionally customize this set by passing in a list of just the themes you would like supported; you can also optionally turn off fallback support for older browsers.
+You can optionally customize this set by passing in a list of just the contexts you would like supported; you can also optionally turn off fallback support for older browsers.
 ```
   @import "../../pfe-sass/pfe-sass";

-  // Pull in all themes with broadcast variables
+  // Pull in all contexts with broadcast variables
-  @include theme-contexts($themes: (light, dark), $fallback: false);
+  @include theme-contexts($contexts: (light, dark), $fallback: false);
 ```